diegodelrieu/SavingBlocksTechnicalAssignment/README.md

 Please to facilitate the readability of your code don't build on feature on the `master` branch and create a new one instead.
 When you are done open a Pull Request with a short description from your branch to master.

+Then add `diegodelrieu` as a collaborator to your github repository and add his as a reviewer for your pull request !

 #### Stack

 - React.js